El Fasher massacre: Starvation

 The RSF restricted food inflow into the city, causing starvation.
+This was facilitated by the RSF digging the berm, which prevented inflow of aid.
+On 29 October, the International Organization for Migration (IOM) reported that 86% of households in Tawila, the closest and largest destination for internally displaced persons (IDP), had "borderline" or "poor" food consumption status.
 On 3 November, the Integrated Food Security Phase Classification (IPC) reinforced confirmation that a famine was occurring in southwestern areas of Sudan.
 El Fasher and the southern town of Kadugli, also under siege by the RSF, were classified as Phase 5 "with reasonable evidence."